 - Video Arcade: Lupin and Jigen are at one in their first scene.
 Lupin tries to win a (suspiciously similar looking) plushie from a claw crane whilst Jigen is solving a Crossword Puzzle.

-- Unexplained Recovery: Genzai gets killed off twice, yet he reappears alive and well after both times before he's Killed Off for Real in Lupin's final showdown against him.
+- Unexplained Recovery: Genzai gets killed off three times, yet he reappears alive and well after both times before he's Killed Off for Real in Lupin's final showdown against him.
 Possibly hand waved by the fact that he's a Ninja, the dub mentions there isn't just one Genzai, and Lupin figures out which one was the "last" one.